msamricth/dm-presents/README.md

 ### Gulp tasks

-`default` creates files in `build/` which can be hosted locally to get an preview of the content.
+`default` creates files in `build/` which can be hosted locally to get a preview of the content

-URLs are relative to the domain, so that's why it places previews into `build/us/en/`
+URLs (such as links) are relative to the domain, so that's why it places previews into `build/us/en/`

-`export` exports minified blobs of html/css/js that need to be copy/pasted into Hybris, it places them in `build/hybris/`.
+`export` exports minified blobs of html/css/js that need to be copy/pasted into Hybris, it places them in `build/hybris/`

+We have been delivering those blobs to Bahareh Rezaeian (bahareh.rezaeian@drmartens.com) in the form of a .txt files in a single .zip file for ease of deployment to their live site

+**TODO**: Modify `gulp.js` to automatically create that .zip file

+*Windows* `cd buid\hybris` `copy *.html *.txt` then use whatever zip tool you have to bundle the .txt files into a .zip (I've been using 7zip)
+*Unix* `cd build\hybris` `cp *.html *.txt` `zip DMPresents_HybrisContent_R3.zip *.txt` (or use whatever zip tool you sparks you joy)